yeasy/learning_pickleball/en/21_physics_biomechanics.md

 3. **Center of gravity control**
    - When changing direction, center of gravity should be on the inside of the turn
-   - This physically uses centrifugal force rather than opposing it
+   - This lowers the center of gravity and lets ground friction supply the centripetal force needed for the turn, rather than being thrown outward by inertia

 ### Balance and Stability